 On My Website In Case You Missed It

-This month I added many memory games to my printables shop.
+This month I added many Memory Games to my printables shop.
 Caroline gave these the “Caroline Seal of Approval” when she tried them out with both me and her daddy.
-These are the ones currently available.
-Click on any cover to see it in my shop or see all the Games and Puzzles in my shop.
+You can click over and see all of the themes available.